lstanard/american-spoon/readme.md

 1. Did we get the fonts figured out?
  - Still need to purchase the web license through typography.com

 2. Would like to figure out how to load a limited # of items on the Home page (~3 for mobile, more for desktop).
  - Probably need to coordinate with Joe on this.

 3. Can we get started on the checkout process page?
  - Neal can work on this as soon as it's ready.

 4. How do we style the search results page?
  - Need to talk with Joe about how search results are generated.

 5. Since the shipping banner copy might change, attempting to center the nav text might not be the best idea (See request "Center the primary navigation with the shipping banner")

 6. Check out new product overlays
  - The "Add to cart" button still doesn't seem right

 To-do:
 ------

 #### High priority: ####

-1. Finish footer layout (responsive formatting/troubleshooting)
+- Finish footer layout (responsive formatting/troubleshooting)
-1. Responsive updates to the Stores page (some layout issues while scaling down betwee 640px-980px)
+- Responsive updates to the Stores page (some layout issues while scaling down betwee 640px-980px)
 	- Neal is in the process of working on this
-2. Browser testing (need lots of PC testing, IE9 and up only)
+- Browser testing (need lots of PC testing, IE9 and up only)
-3. Check for consistency with border colors, move to a variable
+- Check for consistency with border colors, move to a variable
 	- Jake is going to provide a style guide for this
-4. Header/navigation styling clean-up (responsive updates as needed)
-6. Home page Instagram feed (hold until further feedback)
+- Home page Instagram feed (hold until further feedback)
-7. Login page buttons are too short (min-height disappeared?)
+- Login page buttons are too short (min-height disappeared?)
-8. Footer sign-up button not the same height as the form field
+- Footer sign-up button not the same height as the form field
-9. Shipping banner text wraps to multiple lines, line-height too high
+- Shipping banner text wraps to multiple lines, line-height too high
-10. Back button doesn't disappear from condensed menu drop-downs after scaling down then back up, min-height remains and menus are too tall
-12. Secondary nav disappears when you make the browser small, then big again
+- Secondary nav disappears when you make the browser small, then big again
-14. Images on the About page
+- Images on the About page
 	- Use just 1 image per section (2, 1, 1, 2)
 	- Dynamically load in additional images via JS
-15. Product overlay/hover styling
+- Product overlay/hover styling
 	- Whole thing is a button, takes you to the "View product page"
 	- Move the "Add to cart" to the top of the button
 	- Put a cart icon inside of the "Add to cart" button, give it a rollover state.
 Maybe make a ghost button?
-16. Recipe page:
+- Recipe page:
 	- Needs responsive styling
 	- Click ingredient name, tooltip pop-up with view product and add to cart
-17. Product page image preview functionality (Assign to Neal?)
+- Product page image preview functionality (Assign to Neal?)

 #### Lower priority: ####

-1. Mobile navigation isn't a scalable solution
-2. Remove < and > from markup and move to CSS :before and :after content types
+- Remove < and > from markup and move to CSS :before and :after content types
-3. Use https://github.com/filamentgroup/AppendAround to move images around on the About page
-4. Buttons with a lot of text (checkout buttons on the Cart page) wrap to multiple lines, looks strange
+- Buttons with a lot of text (checkout buttons on the Cart page) wrap to multiple lines, looks strange
-5. Need to find a new solution for calling JS functionality at different screen sizes, jRespond doesn't allow for overlapping sizes

 Dev notes: